Financial life stages: How do you compare?

 - you’ve achieved retirement,

-- and your priorities include determining drawdown strategies and adjusting investments to make your money last.
+- and your priorities include determining drawdown strategies and adjusting investments to help make your money last longer.

 See how you compare to others in your age group